ondiiik/meteoink/README.md

 Currently supported languages are English and Czech, however any support for translation to another language is welcommed.
 If someone wants to add the new language, it can be done in folder [lang](https://github.com/ondiiik/meteoink/tree/master/simulator/lang).
-Translation is always a dictionary where the key is english sentense and the value is its translation.
+Translation is always a dictionary where the key is English sentence and the value is its translation.

 If some additional characters needs to be added, this shall be done in file [font2png.py](https://github.com/ondiiik/meteoink/blob/master/graphics/font2png.py).
 There is a line just like following containing supported characters: